-More than just regret for things they wish they had done differently, remorse is born from a negative action and the motive behind it.
-It stems from empathy for the pain your remorseful character may have caused.
-If your character is the one who feels the remorse, they will apologize and make attempts to repair the damage they have done, or they will punish themselves, hoping that they will find redemption.
+More than just a regret over actions and a wish to have done things differently, remorse is born from a negative action and the motive behind it.
+It comes from empathy for the pain your remorseful character may have caused.
+If your character is the one who feels the remorse, they will apologize and make attempts to repair the damage they have done.
+They may attempt to repair the damage they have done or they will punish themselves, hoping that they will find redemption.

 And I guess that’s the center of this emotional journey.
 Remorseful characters seek redemption.

-Whether or not your character deserves redemption largely depends on the severity of the wrong they have committed in your narrative.
-The more severe the transgression, the deeper the remorse, and the harder it is to achieve forgiveness.
-But be careful when you’re crafting these baddies because writing them out of that sin might be more difficult than you realize.
+Whether or not our character deserves redemption largely depends on the seedy to the wrong they have committed in your narrative.
+The more sever the transgression, the deeper the remorse, and the harder it is to achieve forgiveness.
+Be careful when you’re crafting these baddies because writing them out of that sin might be more difficult than you realize.

 There are three ways that your remorseful character might seek redemption.

 None of these are more effective than the other.
 Some of them may even put your character in deeper with the person from whom they seek forgiveness.
 However, these are a few actions that your remorseful character can and should take in this emotional journey.

 In the Five Love Languages by Gary Chapmen and Jennifer Thomas, they list the five ways to deliver an effective apology.
 You must 1) give a detailed account of the offense, 2) acknowledge the hurt and damage that you caused, 3) accept responsibility and take ownership of the act, 4) offer ways to demonstrate remorse, or leave space for the wronged party to suggest ways to make emotional, physical, or financial restitution, and 5) ask for forgiveness for the wrong that you have done.

 They make it sound so easy, right?